Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Introduction

 \textbf{Multidimensional shifts.} The formalism of shifts can be naturally extended to the grids $\mathbb{Z}^d$ for $d>1$.
 A shift on $\mathbb{Z}^d$ (over a finite alphabet $\Sigma$) is defined as a set of $d$-dimensional configurations $f \ :\ \mathbb{Z}^d\to \Sigma$ that are (i)~translation-invariant (under translations in all directions) and (ii)~closed in Cantor's topology.
 Similar to the one-dimensional case, the shifts can be defined in terms of forbidden finite patterns.

 The definitions of the \emph{effective shifts} (the set of forbidden patterns is computable) and of the \emph{SFTs} (the set of forbidden patterns is finite) apply to the multidimensional shift spaces directly, without any revision.
 The \emph{sofic shifts} on $\mathbb{Z}^d$ are defined as in Definition~\ref{d:sofic} above (as the coordinate-wise projections of SFTs).
+We refer the reader to \cite{hochman2009dynamics} for an extensive discussion of the relations between SFT, sofic, and effective shifts on $\mathbb{Z}^d$.

 For multidimensional shifts spaces, the classes of the effective shifts, the sofic shifts, and the SFTs remain distinct, though the difference between these classes is more elusive than in the one-dimensional case.
 In this paper we discuss the tools that help to reveal the reasons why one or another effective multidimensional shift is \emph{not} sofic.